ecmyhre/deckset/slides.md

 ---

-# So, What Skills are Required?
+# :trophy: So, What Skills are Required? :trophy:
 [.build-lists: true]
 [.text: line-height(.8)]
 - Intended for 'Tech-savvy' educators: